drylabyrinth/drylabyrinth.github.io/README.md

 ## Adding your courses to the list

 Coming soon - there will be an editable google sheet that will populate the course list.

+## Acknowledgements

+This website is built from the [minimal-mistakes template](https://mmistakes.github.io/minimal-mistakes/).
+Code for the people page was adapted from https://github.com/cagrimmett/jekyll-tools.
+CSS card template was adapted from https://codepen.io/Masquetina/pen/dYYxeM/.

+This website uses JQuery, Isotope, and ImagesLoaded.